 The Asahel Wright House is a 1806 two-story stone house with a two-story frame addition built on in about 1860.
 This house features trapezoidal shaped lintels over the door and the two first floor windows on the façade sets this building apart from other early stone houses.
 The placement of the fireplace in the northeast corner of the house is also unique in our area.
 The chimney crosses over to the center of the wall upstairs.
 And the front door placed to the left makes this a Three-Quarters house, most in the area having centered front doors.
 In about 1860, a two-story frame section was added on to this stone house.

-The small frame building by the sidewalk was added prior to 1860.
+Records suggest the small frame building by the sidewalk was added prior to 1860.
 However, the origins are unclear as local sources speculate that James Hillan built the structure.
 It's possible that one building replaced another or the building was significantly changed.
 Previously used as a gift shop and visitors center, Centerville-Washington History now uses the building as a one-room schoolhouse museum; filled with school desks, artifacts, and an array of photographs of our historic nine one-room schools.
-School is in session during the Summer Youth Workshops and for school tours.
+School is in session during school tours.
 The museum is open Tuesday through Friday from 12 noon until 4:00 p.m. and during special community events like Americana and the Hometown Holiday Walk.